-- a.
-The Title IX Coordinator will dismiss a Formal Complaint, and no investigation will be conducted under this Policy if: - i.
+a.
+The Title IX Coordinator will dismiss a Formal Complaint, and no investigation will be conducted under this Policy if:

+- i.
 The conduct alleged in the Formal Complaint would not constitute Sexual Harassment even if proved; or - ii.
 The conduct alleged in the Formal Complaint did not occur within the Jurisdiction/Applicability of the policy. - b.
-The Title IX Coordinator may dismiss a Formal Complaint, or any allegations therein, at any time during the investigation or hearing, if: - i.
-The Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the Formal Complaint or any allegation therein; - ii.
+The Title IX Coordinator may dismiss a Formal Complaint, or any allegations therein, at any time during the investigation or hearing, if: - The Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the Formal Complaint or any allegation therein; - ii.
 The Respondent is no longer enrolled or employed by CSU Pueblo; - iii.
-Specific circumstances prevent CSU Pueblo from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.

-c.
-The dismissal of a Formal Complaint does not preclude CSU Pueblo from conducting an investigation or taking action under other applicable policies with regard to conduct that is not subject to this Policy.
-Allegations of student conduct that fall under the definition of Sexual harassment but fall outside of the jurisdiction/applicability of this policy may follow this process.
+Specific circumstances prevent CSU Pueblo from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein. - c.
+The dismissal of a Formal Complaint does not preclude CSU Pueblo from conducting an investigation or taking action under other applicable policies with regard to conduct that is not subject to this Policy. - d.
+Upon dismissal of the Formal Complaint or any allegations therein, the Title IX

-- d.
-Upon dismissal of the Formal Complaint or any allegations therein, the Title IX Coordinator will promptly send written notice of the dismissal and the reasons therefore simultaneously to the Parties.
+Coordinator will promptly send written notice of the dismissal and the reasons simultaneously to the Parties.
 Parties will be given time to appeal this decision as stated in the Appeal section of these procedures.
-The Title IX Coordinator will refer the matter to Student Conduct or appropriate University Administration for further review under the applicable University policy or process after the appeal period expires. - 3.
-Consolidation
+The Title IX Coordinator will refer the matter to Student Conduct or appropriate University Administration for further review under the applicable University policy or process.

+3. Consolidation